mervinj3546/explainthis/replit.md

 - ✅ Converted sidebar to tabbed navigation (Favorites/Recently Searched)
 - ✅ Added star functionality to favorite tickers from search history
 - ✅ Added Financial Analysis and AI Analysis dashboard tabs
+- ✅ Rebranded app to "Should I buy this stock" throughout the application
+- ✅ Reorganized dashboard tabs: Primary Details, AI Analysis, Fundamentals, Technical Analysis, Retail vs Pro Sentiment
+- ✅ Combined Financial Analysis and Contextual Fundamentals into single Fundamentals tab
+- ✅ Created comprehensive homepage with hero section and features
+- ✅ Built pricing page with three tiers ($5.99, $9.99, $15.99) in table format
+- ✅ Added navigation pages: How to use this site, About us
+- ✅ Updated routing system to show homepage for logged-out users

 ## User Preferences